Chapter 7 - Special 125th Street District (125)

 Applications for authorizations shall be referred to the affected Community Board for a period of at least 30 days for comment.
 The Commission shall grant in whole or in part or deny the application within 60 days of the completion of the Community Board review period.

-Notwithstanding the special permit regulations of Section 74-52 (Parking Garages or Public Parking Lots in High Density Central Areas), public parking garages with 150 spaces or less shall be permitted as-of-right in C4-7 and C6 Districts, subject to the requirements of Section 36-50, inclusive, pertaining to surfacing and screening, and Section 97-53 (Location of Access to the Street).
-Public parking garages with more than 150 spaces shall be subject to the requirements of Sections 74-512 and 74-52.
+Notwithstanding the special permit regulations of Section 74-194 (Public parking garages or public parking lots in high density central areas), public parking garages with 150 spaces or less shall be permitted as-of-right in C4-7 and C6 Districts, subject to the requirements of Section 36-50, inclusive, pertaining to surfacing and screening, and Section 97-53 (Location of Access to the Street).
+Public parking garages with more than 150 spaces shall be subject to the requirements of Sections 74-193 (Public parking garages or public parking lots outside high density central areas) or 74-194, as applicable.

 Public parking lots are not permitted on zoning lots with 125th Street frontage within the Special District.